 Robert Simmons has trademarked numerous stones that already have perfectly acceptable names such as Healerite (a light colored Serpentine), Sauralite Azeztulite (Quartz from New Zealand said to have information from the Azez alien race), and Cinnazez (another name for Cinnabar).
 His list of trademarked stones is vast.
 Each stone has a story that he relates to popular mystic legends.
 In his description of Lemurian Aquatine Calcite, he states, “Lemurian Seeds seem to recall Lemuria’s past knowledge, Lemurian Aquatine Calcite recalls the lost spiritual capacities and abilities of the Lemurians themselves.”
 This is from an article in the 2009 Metaphysical Buyers Guide for the Denver Gem and Mineral Show.
 Simmons references Rosicrucian lore as his source for knowing Lemurian knowledge has been stored within crystals.
 He cites nothing for linking this to Lemurian Aquatine Calcite.

 Here are the facts on this mineral before it was trademarked and associated with Lemuria.
 It has a few other names: Blue Argentinian Calcite, Argentinian Blue Onyx, and Argentinian Aquamarine Onyx.
 Is that confusing or what?
 Calcite, Onyx, Aquamarine -- what is this stone?
-Simply, it is a chalcedony variety of agate, which itself is a type of quartz.
-The closest trade name is Argentinian Blue Onyx.
+It is calcite.
+Before coming to this conclusion with full confidence we sent it off for testing at a mineral lab.
+The closest trade name is Argentinian Blue Calcite.
 It is a beautiful stone that has an enchanting appeal, with its varying ocean-blue tones.
-While its connection to Lemuria may be tenuous at best, it is without a doubt worthy of praise as a unique variety of quartz found at only one place on the planet.
+While its connection to Lemuria may be tenuous at best, it is without a doubt worthy of praise as a unique variety of calcite found at only one place on the planet.

 The “mystical etchings” of lightning-strike crystals are also the source of a lot of hype.
 My research on the topic revealed scientific sources predictably downplaying any esoteric meaning to the etchings, as well as the metaphysical crowd suggested that their interpretation of the formations is backed by science.